stakater/mto-docs/content/index.md

 * **Integration with External Identity Management**: MTO seamlessly integrates with external identity management systems, allowing administrators to leverage existing groups for maintaining tenant membership.

-* **Enhanced Security with Vault Multitenancy**: MTO extends the permission model to HashiCorp Vault, enabling administrators to manage RBAC in Vault easily and ensuring tenant users can manage their own secrets securely.
+* **Enhanced Security with Vault Multitenancy**: Through MTO, the permission model extends to both HashiCorp Vault and ArgoCD, empowering administrators to manage RBAC in both systems seamlessly.
+This ensures tenant users can securely manage their own secrets in Vault and maintain control over their deployments with ArgoCD.

 ### DevOps Engineer

 * **Simplified RBAC Configuration**: MTO abstracts RBAC configuration complexities, allowing DevOps engineers to focus on writing pipelines and deploying applications without worrying about access control.

-* **Integrated ArgoCD Multitenancy**: MTO extends the permission model to ArgoCD, simplifying RBAC management and repository provisioning for tenants, thus reducing overhead in managing deployments.
+* **Integrated ArgoCD Multitenancy**: MTO extends the permission model to ArgoCD, simplifying RBAC management for tenants, thus reducing overhead in managing deployments.

 * **Resource Management**: MTO enables defining Resource Quotas at the tenant scope, ensuring that dev teams can self-serve namespaces within allocated resources, promoting autonomy and agility.